Masters of Audio: Interview with Paul McGowan of PS Audio

 TMR: When you look back at the story of PS Audio, what is most surprising to you?

-Paul: That we succeeded the transition of pirate entrepreneurs and firefighters into a respectable company that runs more like a well oiled machine than a haphazard jumble of engineers.
-Many, many of my fellow audio company heads never made the transition from scruffy start up to an actual company because the disciplines are so different.
+Paul: That we succeeded in the transition of pirate entrepreneurs and firefighters into a respectable company that runs more like a well-oiled machine than a haphazard jumble of engineers.
+Many, many of my fellow audio company heads never made the transition from scruffy start-up to an actual company because the disciplines are so different.
 For example, I am not good at running an organization.
 That takes skills I do not possess.
 One has to be steady, organized, purposeful, and patient.
-I am just about the opposite, always ready (anxious actually) to jump into the next project with both feet.
-If things are going smoothly I am bored.
-If there are no problems to solve I am lost.
-Thankfully I was able to see this and realize those are very different skill sets.
-Our president, Jim Laib, could no more design a product or even envision a new one than the man in there moon.
-However, I could no more run a well oiled organization like ours than that same lunar man.
+I am just about the opposite, always ready (anxious, actually) to jump into the next project with both feet.
+If things are going smoothly, I am bored.
+If there are no problems to solve, I am lost.
+Thankfully, I was able to see this and realize those are very different skill sets.
+Our president, Jim Laib, could no more design a product or even envision a new one than the man on the moon.
+However, I could no more run a well-oiled organization like ours than that same lunar man.
 No, it’s different skill sets.

 TMR: What’s one potentially catastrophic obstacle that you overcame with PS Audio in the past, and how are the lessons from that influencing your next project?

-Paul: We came so close to bankruptcy so many times it became almost part of the culture.
-I just could not get through my head the difference between cash and profits.
-I was running PS Audio as if it were a mom and pop store: if I spent less than I brought in then there must be a profit and, if there’s a profit, there should be cash.
-Understanding the falsehood of that was the first big breakthrough for me.
+Paul: We came so close to bankruptcy so many times that it became almost part of the culture.
+I could not get out of my head the difference between cash and profits.
+I was running PS Audio as if it were a mom-and-pop store: if I spent less than I brought in, then there must be a profit, and if there’s a profit, there should be cash.
+Understanding the falsehood of that was the first significant breakthrough for me.

 TMR: If you could boil the essence of the PS Audio brand down to one unique quality or characteristic, what would it be?
 Why is that important to you?

-Paul: Customer centric.
-More than any company I know of, we are laser focused on our end users.
-We’ll stand on our head, eat a bug, do whatever it takes to make and keep our customers happy.
-When we design and ship a product, it has to fit into the PS mold of high-performance, high-value, exceptional engineering, and no bullshit.
-But, once out the door the job is just beginning.
-Where most companies in our industry consider their customers to be their dealers, and the end users to be the customers of the dealer, we just cannot think like that.
+Paul: Customer-centric.
+More than any company I know of, we are laser-focused on our end users.
+We’ll stand on our heads, eat a bug, and do whatever it takes to make and keep our customers happy.
+When we design and ship a product, it has to fit the PS mold of high performance, high value, exceptional engineering, and no bullshit.
+But, once out the door, the job is just beginning.
+Where most companies in our industry consider their customers to be their dealers and the end users to be the customers of the dealer, we cannot think that way.
 Dealers are valued intermediaries between the end user and PS Audio.

 Paul: We’re very open to customers showing up at our doorstep and asking for a tour.
 We typically host two or more tours every day of the week.
-It’s a fun place to see where and how our products are designed and built, and then have a chance to hear the Infinity IRSV.
+It’s a fun place to see where and how our products are designed and built, and to hear the Infinity IRSV.
 Awesome fun.
 Along the way is our museum.
-Here, we have on display our 40 years of products and it’s a real hoot to see them all from day one to the present.
+Here, we have on display our 40 years of products, and it’s a real hoot to see them all from day one to the present.

 TMR: If you had to grab one piece from the PS Audio “museum” in an emergency, which one would you run out of the building with and why?

-Paul: The original phono stage, the ones Stan and I hand built that started the company.
+Paul: The original phono stage, the one Stan and I hand-built that started the company.

 TMR: Why is music important to you?